 Amazing Amadablam View from Pangboche Top Way to Dingboche

-Day Seven: Today, we have another acclimatization day at Dingboche, which helps us get more than enough exercise before reaching the Mt.
+Today, we have another acclimatization day at Dingboche, which helps us get more than enough exercise before reaching the Mt.
 Everest Base Camp.
-The EBC trek Guide will take you to Nangkartshang Hill, 5083 meters, a hike takes 4-5 hours round trip, ascending 673 meters more from Dingboche Sherpa village and descending downhill to Dingbboche from the top.
+The EBC Trek Guide will take you to Nangkartshang Hill, 5,083 meters, a hike that takes 4-5 hours round trip, ascending 673 meters more from Dingboche Sherpa village and descending downhill to Dingboche from the top.
 The mountain view from Nangkartshang offers an amazing panorama of Imja Tse Valley, including Islnad Peak, and the fifth-highest mountain, Makalu, located to the east.

 A Stunning view from Nangkartshang Hill, 5083 m